Skip to main content

 Imagine this scenario – If you are the CEO of a mid-sized organization with branches in different continents and three thousand employees, how efficiently could you monitor logins?

-Perhaps, on a bad day, an employee would have lost their Smartphone or lost the paper in which they wrote the password.
+Perhaps, on a bad day, an employee would have lost their Smartphone or the paper on which they wrote the password.

-This is why Identity and Access Management (IAM) solutions are gaining increasing prominence in 2020 for businesses to protect their interests and sensitive data from theft and violation.
+This is why Identity and Access Management (IAM) solutions will become increasingly prominent in 2020 for businesses to protect their interests and sensitive data from theft and violation.

 While decentralized identity is yet to become a full-blown practice, passwords are still the prime source for protecting data, and IoT devices are continuously being hacked.
-In this scenario, we are yet to find a universal solution to manage online identities in both the government and the private sector.
+In this scenario, we have yet to find a universal solution to manage online identities in the government and the private sector.

 In this rapidly changing business scenario, here are upcoming trends that promise to revolutionize the IAM sector: